-- 16,053,550 shares of common stock were issued to holders of Former Ensysce common stock. - 6,219,268 shares of common stock outstanding were assumed by the Company. - 1,357,968 shares of common stock were issued in settlement of \$5.8 million of convertible debt.
-Refer to Note 7 for details of the conversion. - 19,755 shares of restricted common stock were issued in exchange for previously outstanding warrants to purchase Former Ensysce common stock. - 500,000 shares of common stock were issued in settlement of a termination agreement with a strategic advisor dated January 2021. - 125,000 shares of common stock were issued in settlement of deferred underwriting costs.
+- 16,053,550 shares of common stock were issued to holders of Former Ensysce common stock. - 6,219,268 shares of common stock outstanding were assumed by the Company. - 1,357,968 shares of common stock were issued in settlement of \$5.8 million of convertible debt. - 19,755 shares of restricted common stock were issued in exchange for previously outstanding warrants to purchase Former Ensysce common stock. - 500,000 shares of common stock were issued in settlement of a termination agreement with a strategic advisor dated January 2021. - 125,000 shares of common stock were issued in settlement of deferred underwriting costs.